Blueprint SDK — guidelines

 )

-Any import outside this list will not be allowed.
+Any import outside this list is not allowed.
 For the hathor.nanocontracts

-package interface documentation, see Blueprint development — API.
+package interface documentation, see Blueprint SDK — API.

 Classes

-You must indicate to Hathor protocol which is your blueprint class.
-Suppose MyBlueprint
+- You must indicate to Hathor engine which is your blueprint class.
+Suppose

 MyBlueprint